 Teach your child that just because something is worn once it doesn’t necessarily need to be washed before another use.
 Jeans and pants can usually be worn at least two times before they need to be washed while shirts may need to go in the hamper after one use.

 A couple of months after drastically reducing my children’s wardrobes I’m amazed at how much we were able to get rid of and that we don’t even miss.
 The laundry pile is smaller.
 All the clothes fit into two drawers per child.
 I made some money off the clothing we got rid of.
-I don’t see clothes that aren’t worn in the laundry.
+Also, I don’t see clothes that aren’t worn in the laundry.
 I still get behind on laundry every once in a while, but now that is due to busyness NOT having too many clothes to wash.

 Spring is the perfect time to revamp your child’s wardrobe!
 You are already getting out summer clothes already, why not give a minimalist wardrobe a try?